statamic/v2-docs/content/collections/docs/localization.md

 }
 ```

+Laravel Valet users shouldn't need to do anything to their nginx config.
+If you are using a non-standard subdirectory, see the [troubleshooting section](#laravel-valet) below.

 ## Adding Locales to Settings {#locales}

 Next, Statamic will need to know we intend to localize our content.